Dynamic Dance Series (2013-14 Season)

 - March 7, 2014 at 8:00 pm

-The Center is honored to welcome one of the world's most well-known dance companies whose dance proudly reflects and represents the diversity of America.
-This sterling company takes our stage to present American Legends featuring Interplay, choreographed by Jerome Robbins, Nine Sinatra Songs with choreography by Twyla Tharp, and more.
+The Center is honored to welcome one of the world’s most well-known dance companies whose dance proudly reflects and represents the diversity of America.
+Frequently referred to as “America’s Company of Firsts,” Joffrey Ballet was first to appear on television, first to perform at the White House, and even first to appear on the cover of TIME Magazine.
+This company remains at the forefront of American dance after more than fifty years of sharing their art in both their hometown of Chicago and around the world.
+Now, this sterling company takes our stage to present American Legends featuring Interplay, choreographed by Jerome Robbins, Nine Sinatra Songs with choreography by Twyla Tharp, and more.

 Joffrey Ballet will also be performing Body & Soul on Saturday, March 8, at 8:00 pm.